Panel discussion and inauguration of the Centre for International Security Policy (CISP)

 Sylke Tempel, Editor-in-Chief, Internationale Politik and Berlin Policy Journal, German Council on Foreign Relations DGAP

-The event was part of the Hertie School of Governance’s broader effort to contribute to well-informed public debate on security issues.
-Following the establishment of the Master of International Affairs (MIA) in 2015, the School took its next step towards achieving this goal: the event also marked the inauguration of the new Centre for International Security Policy (CISP) at the Hertie School of Governance.
+The event was part of the Hertie School’s broader effort to contribute to well-informed public debate on security issues.
+Following the establishment of the Master of International Affairs (MIA) in 2015, the School took its next step towards achieving this goal: the event also marked the inauguration of the new Centre for International Security Policy (CISP) at the Hertie School.
 The centre, led by Professor Wolfgang Ischinger, pursues policy-relevant research on international security and serves as a hub for academics, policymakers and other stakeholders to advance the increasingly important debate on security policy among experts and the wider public.